NOAA-GFDL/fre-cli/docs/usage/yaml_framework.rst

   &ReusableVariable Value

-5. Users can apply a reuable variable on a block of values as well.
-Everything under that section can be included in the reusable variable.
+5. Users can apply a reusable variable on a block of values as well.
+For example, everything under that "section" is included in the reusable variable.

 .. code-block::